hashtune/Hashtune-Marketplace-Server/README.md

 `yarn dev` to start the server on port 5000.
 Optionally override the port in .env

-`yarn seed` in another window to seed the database with a user and artwork to see some data in the playground below

 `http://localhost:5000/graphql` for the playground

+`yarn data:seed` to create some seed data (same data used in API tests)

+`yarn data:reset` to delete all the seed data createed in the database

 ## Testing